rishikeshsreehari/personal-blog/content/lifestack.md

 **E-Reader**: I own a [Kindle Paperwhite 2017](https://geni.us/rsh-kindle-paperwhite) edition and it's unarguable the best purchase of my life.
 I use it before going to bed, while traveling, during hikes, toilet and everywhere you can imagine.
 It has survived well over the years and have zero complaints.
 Paired with a [ReadWise account](https://readwise.io/rishikesh/), all my highlights from books are synced the cloud and I get an email everyday morning with 10 highlights from Readwise.
 If you are into e-books, then definitely checkout [Readwise(Free!)](https://readwise.io/rishikesh/).

 **Audio**: In terms of Audio, I recently purchased [Oneplus's Nord Buds 2](https://geni.us/rsh-nord-buds-2), that are great value for money with ANC upto 25 dB, but not the best.
-Apart from these, I use the classic [Apple wired EarPods](https://geni.us/rsh-earpods)with lightning connector.
+Apart from these, I use the classic [Apple wired EarPods](https://geni.us/rsh-earpods) with lightning connector.
 They sound awesome for the price and even with couple of accidental washes, they still work fine.
 The only downside is how messy they tangle while in pocket or in bag.
 I also use a pair of Anker Soundcore neckband headphones while running & cycling.
 They sound terrible and I'm looking for an alternative.

 **Camera**: I also own a [Canon 700D/Rebel T5i](https://geni.us/rsh-700d) crop sensor DSLR camera since 2015.
 I pair it with a [Canon EF 50mm f/1.8 STM] or a [Canon EF-S 24mm f/2.8 STM Lens](https://geni.us/rsh-canon-24mm).
 These are great prime lenses and I love the extra sharpness and the creatve limitness due to the lack of zoom.
 It also came with an [EF-S 18-55mm f/3.5-5.6 IS II](https://geni.us/rsh-canon-18-55) and [EF-S 55-250mm f/4-5.6](https://geni.us/rsh-canon-55-250) lenses, but I rarely use them as the lenses have aged and I prefer prime lenses over zoom.